devbeatriz/devbeatriz/README.md

 ## Hello there, stranger

-I am currently working as a NOC Analyst and often program as a hobby.
+I often program as a hobby.

 ## Curiosities about me
 * **Interests:** Python, Automation, Databases, and Development.